mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 ### Camera System

 - FBI would manage the camera systems for all public facilities, where [a warrant](/warrant-gov/) would be needed to view footage by various jurisdictions.
 The FBI would hold 5 years of content.
 The content will be protected by a warrant be issued at warrant.gov.
 Camera's will oAuth to the F.B.I to stream camera footage, via touch-blue tooth.
+They will all have tamper proof roms.

 - Jurisdictions would login via a .gov domain, and a warrant ID.